 27 Bill couldn't bear (see) anyone (sit) round idly.
-Whenever he found me (relax) or
+Whenever he found me (relax) or looking forward to (see) you.
+Remember (bring) your tennis rackets.

 (read) he would (produce) a job which, he said, had (be) done at once.
 I wasted a morning (perform) his ridiculous tasks and spent the rest of the weekend (keep) out of his way.